-THE GOAL The Year of the Seal outreach project will serve to remind us that ours is a fragile ecosystem.
+THE GOAL The Year of the Seal: Sentinels of the Sound outreach project will serve to remind us that ours is a fragile ecosystem.
 It will raise community consciousness about the importance of protecting our marine environment - and that of all marine life, including shorebirds, that call Puget Sound home.
 It will provide a unique educational message that our urban shores are home to many other species - and a reminder to “Share the Shore” with wildlife.
-PROJECT STATUS Celebration Event: Harbor Seal Day On September 8, 2013, we will celebrate the culmination of our project, the dedication of the sculpture.
-Please check back for more details about the educational event.
+PROJECT UPDATES (Please check blubberblog's many on-going posts with updates on the YOS project here.)

 FUNDRAISING - PLEASE HELP To make a contribution to the sculpture project, please donate here.
 All donations are tax deductible through our fiscal sponsor, Associated Recreation Council (ARC).
 We need to fundraise more than $5,000 for site preparation, landscaping materials and installation.

 This is the third DON grant awarded to Seal Sitters for educational outreach projects, including a public service announcement, street banners which are displayed along Alki Avenue during pupping season and informational beach signage.
 Read about these earlier accomplishments here.
 Thanks to DON for such amazing support and belief in our projects. back to top